 Gender Theory Syllabus

-I have produced a thirteen-week syllabus on different aspects of gender and feminist theory, for upper-undergraduate and postgraduate students.
-This contains key and suggested readings and suggested preparation tasks and seminar activities.
+This is a thirteen-week syllabus on different aspects of gender and feminist theory, for upper-undergraduate and postgraduate students.
+It contains key and suggested readings and suggested preparation tasks and seminar activities.
 It can be downloaded in final format as a PDF here, and you can also download it as a Word document (if you wish to edit it yourself) here.

 Fellow lecturers may also want to look at some of the material on my ‘resources for researchers‘ page, as it contains materials you may want to use with your dissertation students.
 These include downloadable infographics on ‘getting through your dissertation’ and academic writing, alongside other things.